E-Signatures and Electronic Documents in Commercial Lending: Complying With ESIGN, UETA, Interplay With the UCC

 - Attribution, authentication, and admissibility protections for electronic contracts and e-signatures

-- Relevant e-signature case law update
+- Relevant electronic contract and e-signature case law update

 The panel will review these and other relevant issues: